-HTTP QUERY Method (RFC 10008) Implemented in Python: Getting a Feel for the Differences from GET and POST
+HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

-HTTP QUERY Method (RFC 10008) Implemented in Python: Getting a Feel for the Differences from GET and POST
+HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

-In June 2026, I implemented the standardized HTTP QUERY method (RFC 10008) in Python and ran comparisons with GET and POST to highlight the differences.
-This article explains the specifications and key implementation points of this new method, which supports a request body while being safe, idempotent, and cacheable.
+In June 2026, I implemented the standardized HTTP QUERY method (RFC 10008) in Python and ran a live comparison with GET and POST.
+This article explains the specifications and implementation points of this new method, which supports a request body while being safe, idempotent, and cacheable.

 2026.06.26